 It is notable that the M100 offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the M100 and the X-U Typ 113 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the X-U Typ 113 does not have a direct predecessor.
+Both the M100 and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
+The M100 was replaced by the Canon M200, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon M100 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.